 Former U.S. Ambassador to the Republic of Korea

-Stephens has served in numerous posts in Washington, Asia, and Europe.
+During her diplomatic career Stephens served in numerous posts in Washington, Asia, and Europe.
 From 2005 to 2007 she was Principal Deputy Assistant Secretary of State for the Bureau of East Asian and Pacific Affairs (EAP).
 While Deputy Assistant Secretary of State in the Bureau of European and Eurasian Affairs (EUR) from 2003 to 2005, she focused on post-conflict and stabilization issues in the Balkans.
 She was Director for European Affairs at the National Security Council during the Clinton Administration.
 Stephens' overseas postings included service in China, Korea, Yugoslavia, Northern Ireland, Portugal, and Trinidad & Tobago.